Nolan Arenado Preview, Player Props: Cardinals vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.54 team ERA ranks 21st across all league pitching staffs.
+- The Mets' 4.51 team ERA ranks 20th among all MLB pitching staffs.

-- Mets pitchers combine to give up 153 total home runs at a clip of 1.3 per game (to rank 22nd in the league).

-- Lucchesi makes his first start of the season for the Mets.

 © 2023 Data Skrive.
 All rights reserved.